 The Company's financial statements are prepared in accordance with generally accepted accounting principles applicable to a going concern.
 This contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-As of June 30, 2011 and December 31, 2010, the Company has a working capital deficit of \$311,357 and \$88,438, and an accumulated deficit of \$1,185,390 and \$579,986.
+As of September 30, 2011 and December 31, 2010, the Company has a working capital surplus of \$157,392 and \$13,944, respectively.
+As of September 30, 2011 the Company had an accumulated deficit of \$1,185,390.
 The Company will be dependent upon the raising of additional capital through placement of our common stock in order to implement its business plan, or by merging with an operating company.
 There can be no assurance that the Company will be successful in either situation in order to continue as a going concern.
-The Company is funding its initial operations through operations.
+The Company's future success is dependent upon its ability to achieve profitable operations and generate cash from operating activities, and upon additional financing.
+Management believes they can raise the appropriate funds needed to support their business plan and develop an operating, cash flow positive company.